emmaU90/Exploratory-Analysis-of-Top-countries-by-population-using-MYSQL/README.md

 # Conclusion

-Base on the findings and analysis of the US police killings dataset, we can conclude that the project reveals several key insights regarding the distribution of incidents by race, trends over time, and the correlation between gender, mental illness, and recorded incidents which showcases the effectiveness of exploratory data analysis in providing useful insights in the dataset.
+Base on the findings and analysis of the top countries by population dataset, we can conclude that the insights gathered from the SQL queries provide a clear understanding of the demographic trends and population characteristics of different countries.
+By analyzing each key factors such as total population, median age, fertility rates, and population density, we have identified both challenges and opportunities that can significantly impact the economic landscape of these countries.